How to Wash Fruits and Vegetables

 - Let produce air dry and enjoy.

-The spray method works best with these types of fruits and vegetables:
+As is the case with the soaking method, you should only use the spray method with certain types of produce.
+This method works best with these types of fruits and vegetables:

 Cleaning Vegetables with Vinegar